 We believe that Men & Women of God must worship in spirit and truth.
 There is an evil out there that seeks worship of its own.
 Its more important now than ever before that believers seek the truth in scripture.
 We must test the spirit whether they are from God.
 The only way to test the spirits is to know the Word of God.
 All works of God will line up with the Word of God.
 When you know the Word of God you will be able to discern the spirit of truth and the spirit of error.

 True worship is Not just an event or the playing of music.
 True worship is God-centered, Christ-focused, Spirit-empowered and based on the Word of God.
 To worship in spirit & truth is a daily action that includes hearing the word, meditating on the word, obeying the word, praying, listening, singing and serving.
-True worship is not self-seeking.
+True worship is not self-seeking but God-seeking.
 We believe that when we come together in prayer or in study that we are active in the unity of worship.